top of page

 For this reason, Fatigue and Damage Tolerance (i.e. understanding how an intact structure gets cracked during its life due to loads which are well below the static allowables, and understanding how the cracks develop over the life once nucleated) are more and more topics that must be considered by the structural engineers with special care.

+The physical mechanisms that are involved in crack nucleation are at a length scale for which the structure is not a continuum.
 This puts the problem complexity to a higher level with respect to the stress analysis.
 As a consequence, while the stress analysis of a structure involves consolidated tools and methodologies (because based on classical continuum mechanics theory), fatigue analysis is rather an open field, for which many methods and approaches have been developed over the years (stress based or strain based approaches, multiaxial solvers based on equivalent stresses or critical plane approaches, …).

 For the same reason not many fatigue analysis tools are available in the market.
 Moreover, those which are available (at least the best ones) do not provide unique or absolute solution to the problems, but multiple options.
 It is the analyst, not the software, that must decide which method is more suitable to the problem being solved.

 LIFING is a fatigue solver, with its own post-processor.
-Based on FEM, it copes with all aspects which can be involved in a fatigue assessment: crack nucleation (handled by the module Life), crack growth (handled by the module Growth).
+Based on FEM, it copes with all aspects which can be involved in a fatigue assessment: crack nucleation (handled by the module LIFE), crack growth (handled by the module GROWTH).

 What differentiate LIFING from other similar commercially available software are the following characteristics: